gabrielsp92/node-ddd-boilerplate/readme.md

 # Node.js DDD api boilerplate

-This is a personal project for a custom nodejs boilerplate, following the DDD architecture. its is a starting point for micro services to be developed.
+This is a personal project for a custom nodejs boilerplate, following the DDD architecture, its is a starting point for micro services to be developed.

 ## Main techonologies used: